 You will likely have to head back to the salon once or twice throughout the transition for your stylist to apply a gloss.
-These treatments add color and shine while giving hair a needed rest in between highlighting sessions.
+These treatments add color and shine while giving hair a needed rest between highlighting sessions.

 Transition To Gray Hair With Lowlights

-Lowlights, on the other hand, are dyed a few shades darker than your base color to add depth and dimension to your overall look.
+Lowlights are dyed a few shades darker than your base color to add depth and dimension to your overall look.
 They are perfect for fighting those unwanted yellow and brassy tones that often come from highlighting gray hair.

 For an even gentler solution, try semi-permanent color.
-Instead of penetrating the hair shaft, semi-permanent coats only the cuticle, giving you the look you need with less damage done to hair.
+Instead of penetrating the hair shaft, semi-permanent coats only the cuticle, giving you the look you need with less damage done to the hair.

 Growing Out Gray Hair From Home